 3.- Oak Valley Partners has not submitted data to the Watermaster since October 2009.
 Assumed annual production for Singleton Ranch #5 and Irrigaition Stokes was the same as reported for 2004 through 2008.
 Assumed production for Singleton Ranch #7 was equal to the average of the last four years of reported (2006-2009) production.

-4.- Formerly known as the East Valley Golf Course; prior to that known as the Southern California Section of the PGA of America.
+4.- Formerly the So Calif Section of the PGA of America